Hannah Hunt Plant

 Hannah's sister Lydia Mount died in 1868.
 In the 1870 census, Hannah, 74, and Henrietta, 38, live together in Waterloo.
 Hannah is listed “Keeping house,” and her estate is valued at $2,700.

 I could find no direct source regarding Hannah Plant’s death or information about her place of burial.
-It seems Signer #26's death went largely unrecorded at the time of its occurrence.
-An obituary for Henrietta from 1883 remembers that her mother died nine years prior—so, around 1874.
+It seems Signer #26's passing went largely unrecorded at the time of its occurrence.
+An obituary for Henrietta from 1883 remembers that her mother had died nine years prior—so, around 1874.

-This chance meeting supplies a crucial connecting link between the Founding Fathers and the signers of the Declaration.
-It is grounds enough to search for additional ties between the individuals who took part in the American Revolution and the individuals who took part in the civil rights movements that followed, who sought to realize the true meaning of the nation's founding documents.
+This chance meeting supplies a crucial connecting link between the Founding Fathers and the signers of the Declaration of Sentiments.
+It is reason enough to search for additional ties between the individuals who took part in the American Revolution and the individuals who took part in the fledgling civil rights movements that followed it.
+Latter-day activists clearly sought to realize the true meaning of the nation's creed, effected through the revision and amendment of its foundational documents.

-I can’t help but observe how Hannah Plant’s connection to a founding father happens to be to the most-blemished, scandal-proned, and reviled founding father.
-Burr was the founding father who brutally assassinated another founding father.
-By all appearances, Aaron Burr seems to have been every bit the scoundrel and a compulsive liar.
-His personal imperfections speak to the imperfections that existed legally and civilly after the creation of the United States.
-Knowing Aaron Burr on some personal level, the recently widowed Hannah Plant sought to right the record at the Seneca Falls Convention.
+I can’t help but observe how Hannah Plant’s connection to a founding father happens to be with the most-blemished, scandal-prone, and reviled founding father.
+Burr was the founding father who ruthlessly assassinated another founding father.
+By all appearances, he seems to have been every bit the scoundrel and a compulsive liar.
+His personal imperfections speak to the imperfections that existed in law and custom after the establishment of the United States.
+Knowing Aaron Burr on some personal level, the recently widowed Hannah Plant sought to set the record straight at the Seneca Falls Convention.

 Works Cited